By now, most people are aware that the UK’s landline network will be switched off in 2025 and replaced by a fully digital one.

 Many businesses have already made the switch or are currently in the process of migrating their communications infrastructure to VoIP.
 However, statistics show that 83 per cent of small and medium enterprises are unaware of the looming switch off date and 77 per cent are yet to begin making preparations for it.

-Although 2025 is still a few years away, for those that rely on having a telephone network, making the switch sooner rather than later offers countless benefits.
+Although 2025 is still a little way away, for those that rely on having a telephone network, making the switch sooner rather than later offers countless benefits.

 There are also some disadvantages and risks involved if you delay this migration.
 It’s important to be aware of these so you can make the considered decision to move to cloud telephony and future proof your business.